delucks/cli.fan/content/posts/hyperfine.md

 I'm interested in hearing your use-case for `-P` if you have one- it's clearly powerful but difficult to think about in the abstract.

+Edit: [reader bdesham pointed out](https://lobste.rs/s/mo5kwx/hyperfine_shell_benchmarking_utility) that `-P` is useful to adjust the amount of parallelism in a command.
+Programs like make, GNU parallel, and GHC take a `-j` style parameter which specifies the count of tasks to run simultaneously.
+This parameter can be incremented by `hyperfine` to produce a [parallelism profile](https://en.wikipedia.org/wiki/Degree_of_parallelism).
+Thanks bdesham!

 The other notion of "parameterization" I've seen used with `hyperfine` is the use of shell variables in the commands you're running.
 This is easy to perform but won't change per-run of the command.

 ### Debugging Failing Commands